 5. A deposition shall be conducted by any member or committee counsel designated by the chair or ranking minority member of the Committee that noticed the deposition.
-When depositions are conducted by committee counsel, there shall be no more than two committee counsel permitted to question a witness per round.
-One of the committee counsel shall be designated by the chair and the other by the ranking minority member per round.
+When depositions, including those conducted as part of a joint investigation, are conducted by committee counsel, there shall be no more than four committee counsel, two designated by the Chair(s) and two designated by the ranking minority member(s), permitted to question a witness per round.